trifork/cheetah-lib-shared-dotnet/docs/articles/HowTo.md

 How to get started using this libarys Kafaka `producer` and `comsumer` for making component tests.

 ## Build a Kafka Writer
-To use a writer, which is this libaries abstration for a Kafka `producer`, it is a two step process.
+To use a writer, which is this librarys abstration for a Kafka `producer`, it is a two step process.

 Building the writer takes a couple of required methods imputs to get started.
 Writer is build in the following way.